 In the case of facts EA artifacts, these reflect the current situation in an organisation.
 For example, facts EA artifacts may describe the structure of the existing IT landscape, list available IT assets and explain the connections between them.
 Facts EA artifacts only ever focus on the current state of the organisation and have no implications for the future.

-Facts EA artifacts are ‘simple’ and, as such, can be created or updated by sole architects alone or with only a minimal involvement of other actors.
-In essence, an individual architect is able to assess and document a particular area of the IT landscape if it is not yet documented.
+Facts EA artifacts are ‘simple’ artifacts.
+They can be created or updated by sole architects alone or with only a minimal involvement of other actors.
+In essence, an individual architect is able to study and document a particular area of the IT landscape if it is not yet documented.
 Or, after a new system is placed in the IT landscape, an architect can add this system to the corporate asset inventory and update corresponding landscape diagrams.
-Since these EA artifacts merely document some objective facts (independent of specific people and their opinions) their development or modification should be free of debate or politics.
+Since these EA artifacts merely document some objective facts (independent of specific people and their opinions), their development or modification should be free of debate or politics.

-However, within an EA practice, facts EA artifacts only offer a supporting role.
-It’s true that these EA artifacts help capture, store and leverage knowledge on the current state of a system for planning purposes - but they still only provide ‘static’ information that can be used by architects as a tool to use during the planning of new IT initiatives and solutions.
+However, facts EA artifacts only offer a supporting role within an EA practice.
+It’s true that these EA artifacts help capture, store and leverage knowledge on the current state of the IT landscape for planning purposes - but they still only provide ‘static’ information that can be used by architects, for example, during the planning of new IT initiatives and solutions.
 Therefore, the value of facts EA artifacts is realised after their development, while their most critical success factor is their accuracy.